ancleo/ClusterCirc/README.md

 spacing as an alternative to other clustering techniques like conventional cluster analysis.

-ClusterCirc can be applied to raw data or on item loadings on two orthogonal factors or components from principal component analysis, exploratory or confirmatory factor analysis.
-If ClusterCirc is used on raw data, principal component analysis is performed before ClusterCirc to yield loadings on two unrotated components.
+ClusterCirc is based on item angles.
+Input data can be item angles directly, raw data, or item  loadings on two orthogonal factors or components from principal component analysis, exploratory or confirmatory factor analysis.

-The ClusterCirc algorithm uses item loadings and translates them into angles in a circular arrangement by trigonometric conversion.
+If the data file contains raw data, item angles can be obtained by performing PCA (default) and converting the resulting loadings on two unrotated components into angles or by performing Browne's procedure CIRCUM on the data.

 ClusterCirc then sorts items into clusters that yield optimal circumplex spacing.
 Optimal circumplex spacing for item clusters is given if clusters are evenly distributed across the circle (equal spacing between clusters) and if items are clustered closely around their cluster centroid (minimal within-cluster spacing/item heterogeneity).
 Spacing coefficients are computed to assess circumplex spacing of items, clusters, and the overall data.
 Range of all ClusterCirc coefficients: 0-1 (0 = perfect circumplex spacing).

 ### There are three functions for users: